The O2: The Avenue

-The buildings on the Entertainment Avenue include a music club known as Indigo at The O2, an exhibition space, a cinema managed by Cineworld and 26 bars and restaurants.
+The buildings on the Entertainment Avenue include a music club known as Indigo at The O2, an exhibition space, a cinema managed by Cineworld, and 26 bars and restaurants.
 The cinema includes 11 screens over 2 levels including one 770 capacity auditorium (Sky Super Screen) which is the third largest screen, by screen-size, in London, and the sixth largest screen in the UK.
-It uses the vista ticketing system, where tickets can be purchased from any stall selling refreshments.
-Cineworld began operating the cinema, taking over from Vue in 2010.
+It uses the Vista ticketing system, in which tickets can be purchased from any refreshment stall.
+Cineworld began operating the cinema in 2010, taking over from Vue.

 Fast food outlets had originally been banned from the development as the theme is 'aspirational but accessible', trying to avoid it being seen as a shopping centre but more like Covent Garden.
 This has since been relaxed with the opening of a KFC restaurant in February 2025.

 Up at The O2

 Announced in 2011, Up at The O2 officially opened on 21 June 2012.
 It involves an expedition across the roof of The O2 along a 190m long tensile fabric walkway.
 Halfway, a central platform provides 360-degree views of the city, before a descent down to the base of the venue on the other side.
-From the platform, visitors can see the Olympic Park, Thames Barrier, Historic Royal Greenwich, Canary Wharf and London City Airport The climbing packages are separated depending on which time of day it currently is, Daylight, Sunset and Twilight.
-They also offer drinks and meals on top of the summit.
+From the platform, visitors can see the Olympic Park, Thames Barrier, Historic Royal Greenwich, Canary Wharf, and London City Airport.
+The climbing packages are separated depending on which time of day it currently is: Daylight, Sunset, and Twilight.
+They also offer drinks and meals at the summit.

 Mamma Mia! the Party

 In the summer of 2019, a new Mamma Mia! themed attraction opened at the O2.
 Mamma Mia! the Party was based on a popular Swedish show of the same name, which had enjoyed a successful run at the Tyrol Restaurant in Stockholm.

 Taking its cue from the successful movie and theatre production Mamma Mia!, the show relocated the action to a Greek Taverna on the island of Skopelos.
-The show, which includes a full three course meal, tells the story of taverna owner Nikos and his wife Kate over one night at their family owned restaurant.
+The show, which includes a full three-course meal, tells the story of taverna owner Nikos and his wife Kate over one night at their family-owned restaurant.
 The show was adapted for the London stage by television celebrity Sandi Toksvig.

 Indoor events space

-The O2 also has one multi-purpose indoor events space for live music and night clubbing.
-Competing with other similar events spaces such as Brixton Academy, the club is called Building Six (formerly Matter & Proud2).
+The O2 also has one multi-purpose indoor events space for live music and nightclubbing.
+Competing with other similar event spaces such as Brixton Academy, the club is called Building Six (formerly Matter & Proud2).